A Guide to the Different Types of Bass

 The largemouth bass is a voracious eater and will consume nearly anything that fits into its cavernous mouth, from small fishes and minnows, to insects and worms, crayfish, frogs, baby ducklings, mice, and even baby alligators.
 Nearly all smaller aquatic creatures fall prey to largemouth at one time or another.
 The largemouth are divided into two subspecies: the northern largemouth native to the St. Lawrence River and Great Lakes; and the Florida largemouth; a native of Florida’s everglades, and the swamps, ponds, and bayou’s of Texas and Georgia.

 This is the bass many people think of when referring to “northern bass,” but it is an entirely different species of bass in itself.
 Like largemouth, there are different subspecies of smallmouth, including the northern and Neosho types.
 They are called “smallmouth” because their mouth is smaller in proportion to their body than in the largemouth.
 The smallmouth’s upper jaw does not extend past the eye when closed.
-They are tan or brownish in color often with vertical blotches or spots along their lateral line.
+They are olive or brownish in color often with vertical blotches or spots along their lateral line.
+Along with their unique coloration, these stripes make smallmouth bass easy to distinguish for other species.

 The smallmouth’s original range was limited to the upper half of the Mississippi River system from the Great Lakes down to the northern parts of Arkansas and Alabama.
 Like largemouth, they have been widely introduced to other regions.
-Smallmouth are more habitat-restricted than largemouth, preferring sandy rivers, gravelly and rocky lakes and reservoirs, and deeper, colder water than their largemouth.
+Smallmouth are more habitat-restricted than largemouth, preferring sandy rivers, gravelly and rocky lakes and reservoirs, and deeper water than their largemouth siblings.
+Smallmouth can also withstand colder water temperatures than many other bass species. .
 The two species can often coexist in the same lake or river, but they will typically inhabit different areas even though they seek similar prey species.
 Smallmouth become more pelagic in larger reservoirs with offshore forage fishes such as shad or alewives becoming a main portion of their diet.

 The third main species of black bass targeted by anglers is the spotted bass.
 This also includes a former subspecies recently recognized as an entirely different species of bass altogether, called the Choctaw bass or Alabama bass, itself confined to the river systems of Alabama and the Choctaw area of the Florida panhandle.
 The range of the true spotted bass was originally the lower Mississippi River basin, from Georgia to Texas, It has since been introduced outside this range.